Curriculum Policy

  Tolerance of those of different faiths and beliefs

 Throughout our Alternative Provision, the importance of mutual respect is emphasised.
-Thus, in all support chats and lessons, students are encouraged to respect the views of others, irrespective of whether they differ from their own.
+Thus, in all support interactions and lessons, learners are encouraged to respect the views of others, irrespective of whether they differ from their own.

 At EDClass these values are explicitly taught within the humanities curriculum.
 They are further embraced throughout the school curriculum in its focus on SMSC (Social, Moral, Spiritual and Cultural Development).